-Incorporating your outdoor living areas into your Thanksgiving Day plans can help multiply the space you have available for entertaining and provide additional activities to help keep your guests entertained.
+Incorporating your outdoor living areas into your Thanksgiving Day plans can help multiply the space you have available for entertaining and create a safer environment for your holiday celebration.
 Depending upon the weather in your part of the country, your outdoor living spaces can be used in a number of creative ways.

 The “Enclosed” Porch

-If the temperature prohibits outdoor dining and entertaining, you can create additional heated space by temporarily enclosing a screened-in or open porch with heavy gauge clear vinyl sheeting.
-The sheeting will eliminated wind and hold in heat.
+If the temperature prohibits exposed outdoor dining and entertaining, you can create additional heated space by temporarily enclosing a screened-in or open porch with heavy gauge clear vinyl sheeting.
+The sheeting will eliminate wind and hold in warmth.
 The enclosed space can be heated with space heaters, but be sure to keep them a safe distance from the sheeting or anything flammable.

 S’mores Bar — Yes, Please!!

 Let’s face it…how many kids really like pumpkin pie?
 Not many.
 And how many like s’mores?
 Just about all of them.
-No matter what the temperature, people of all ages will love heading outdoors to roast some marshmallows after the big meal.
-If you want to really have some fun, take your s’mores experience to the next level by setting up a s’mores bar with some new and interesting ingredients.
-Here are a few ideas to get your started.
+No matter what the temperature, people of all ages will love heading outdoors to roast some marshmallows over the fire pit after the big meal.
+For a new s’mores experience, check out some contributions of unique s’mores recipes from our readers.
+If you want to really have some fun, take your s’mores experience to the next level by setting up a s’mores bar with some fun ingredients.
+Here are a few ideas to get you started.

 - regular and pumpkin-flavored marshmallows